Area Between Two Curves#

 \[\int_a^b f(x)-g(x) ~dx.\]

-When Finding the Area Between Two Curves#
+How to Find the Area Between Two Curves

 The following guidelines should be applied to make sure the area of the region is computed correctly.